Paris Photography Workshop

 Comfortable walking shoes

-Clothing for varied spring weather (light layers, rain protection)
+Clothing for variable spring weather (layers + rain protection)

-If you’re unsure about equipment, contact us before departure for guidance.
+If you’re unsure about gear, message us before departure — we’ll help you pack smart.

 -